Shiva-Mantri/SchoolsClosedFreeResources/README.md

 - [Khan Academy](https://www.khanacademy.org) - Khan Academy is a free resource for students, teachers, and parents.
 Include schedules etc [Khan Academy Blog about the offering](https://www.khanacademy.org/about/blog/post/611770255064350720/remote-learning-with-khan-academy-during-school)
 - [Scholastic Learn at Home](https://classroommagazines.scholastic.com/support/learnathome.html) - Day to day projects to keep kids reading, thinking and growing
 - [Home Schooling](https://allinonehomeschool.com) - allinonehomeschool - A Complete, Free online Christian homeschool curriculum for your family and mine.
 [Thinking games by grade/level](https://allinonehomeschool.com/thinking/)
+- [WeAreTeachers](https://www.weareteachers.com/about-weareteachers/) - Our mission is to inspire teachers and help them succeed by sharing practical classroom ideas, the best freebies and giveaways, and teacher-to-teacher advice and humor.

 ## Story Time
 - [Audible Stories](https://stories.audible.com/start-listen) - For as long as schools are closed, we're open.
 Starting today, kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages, that will help them continue dreaming, learning, and just being kids.